weaviate/weaviate-io/developers/weaviate/client-libraries/experimental.md

 We recommend you create a **new environment** for this, in a new project directory.
 If you're not sure how, [read this](#how-to-create-a-virtual-environment-with-venv).

+#### External API use

+For convenience, the code examples here uses the OpenAI API with `text2vec-openai` and `generative-openai` modules.
+At the time of writing, you can sign up with OpenAI at [this address](https://platform.openai.com/signup).
+You can then provide the key to the Weaviate client as shown below as an environment variable, or a string (not recommended).

+If you are unable to obtain a key, you can try contacting JP on the Community slack (he's `JP (Weaviate)` there) for a key for this evaluation only.
+(He may not be able to respond to all requests.)

 #### Client installation

 Get into your desired environment, and run: